u-jung/atom-dm/README.md

 ####Geografical data index####
 One part of the project site is a map browsing tool using OpenLayer and historical maps.
 Some of the maps come with their own name index.
 Those indexes where scanned and had to be inserted into a ElasticSearch index to become searchable.
-A special task has been created to populate the ES index with data from `atom/data/atom_geo.csv`.
+A special task has been created to populate the ElasticSearch index with data from `atom/data/atom_geo.csv`.
 The file is a tab seperated table without header and the following fields:
 * id
 * location label
 * location label (ASCII)